Eltaurus-Lt/Anki-Card-Templates/README.md

 >
 ></details>

-There is also an [interactive online demo](https://codepen.io/Eltaurus/full/mdaMQby) to get a first-hand impression of the functionality without downloading anything (this demo is not updated as regularly as the template itself only presents some of the older features of the template).
+There is also an [interactive online demo](https://codepen.io/Eltaurus/full/mdaMQby) to get a first-hand impression of the functionality before downloading anything (this demo is not updated as regularly as the template itself – only some of the oldest features of the template are represented).

 ### Customization